fusion-energy/neutronics_material_maker/README.md

 # Making Compounds

-Chemical equations are refered to as Compounds by the software.
+Chemical equations are referred to as Compounds by the software.
 Compounds can be any valid chemical formula such as H2O, CO2 or C8H10N4O2.

-Compounds can be created using the following command when both the compound chemical forumla and the density in grams per cm3 are specified.
+Compounds can be created using the following command when both the compound chemical formula and the density in grams per cm3 are specified.
 ```sh
 $ nmm.Compound('C12H22O11',1.59)
 ```
-The software knows about the cystaline volume of some chemical formula and can create a compound using a small material database and the natural abundances of elements.
-Compounds that the software knows the cystaline volume or atoms per cm3 for are mainly fusion relevant materials Li4SiO4, Li2SiO3, Li2ZrO3, Li2TiO3, Be, Ba5Pb3, Nd5Pb4, Zr5Pb3, Zr5Pb4, Pb84.2Li15.8.
+The software knows about the crystalline volume of some chemical formula and can create a compound using a small material database and the natural abundances of elements.
+Compounds that the software knows the crystalline volume or atoms per cm3 for are mainly fusion relevant materials Li4SiO4, Li2SiO3, Li2ZrO3, Li2TiO3, Be, Ba5Pb3, Nd5Pb4, Zr5Pb3, Zr5Pb4, Pb84.2Li15.8.
 For these compounds they can be create without the density argument.
 ```sh
 $ nmm.Compound('Li4SiO4')
 ```